Office - (937) 225-4216

-- For renewals, if the licensee previously has NOT renewed a license to carry a concealed handgun, licensee will need proof that the licensee at one time had a competency certification.
-A valid CCW license, expired CCW license, or any other previously issued CCW license that has not been revoked is prima-facie evidence that the licensee at one time had a competency certification.
+- For Renewal applicants, a valid CCW license, expired CCW license, or any other previously issued CCW license that has not been revoked is prima-facie evidence that the licensee at one time had a competency certification.
 Licensee should provide the CCW License to the Sheriff's Office at the time of renewal as proof.
-If the licensee previously has renewed a license to carry a concealed handgun (this is your second renewal), a renewed competency certification is required.

 - Present a valid Ohio drivers license or Ohio ID card and the CCW permit, if renewing.

 - New Applicants will pay a fee of $67 dollars by Cash, Check or Money Order.
 Renewals will pay $50 by Cash, Check, or Money Order.
 Persons who have been a resident of Ohio for less than 5 years must also pay an additional federal background check fee of twenty-four dollars ($24.00).
 For retired Law Enforcement Officers, you should bring your Retirement I.D.
 Card issued from your agency.
 The fee is waived for retired Law Enforcement.